Beloth/Ostston/Next/Notes.md

 Iron Roads(2)
 Rivers of Blood(1)

+####Cave
+Full of captives. ~30 people.
+Ankle chains to metal spikes driven into the ground, 8 per spike.
+Several spikes empty.
+"They come every day and take people away with them, they never return.
+Sometimes they come with more people, taken from the slums".

+"Most of us are from the thieves guilds when the shadow league goons surprised us"

 ####Office
 Mage will dimension door after some banter.
 King of the slums will attack the group.
 Perception DC15 to notice a collar with glowing runes on it.
 Controlling collar.

 ####Notes in the office
+Pages with strings on numbers on them, in blocks of 4

+1-80 (Page)
+1-10 (Paragraph)
+1-20 (Line)
+1-15 (Word)

+Several books on the bookcases.
+Investigation roll 15+ 1 of the books is the same as the manuscript.
+If they work out that it is the decoder roll Investigation 15+ to decipher the following.

 The agreement has been made.
 Start the process and beginning gathering the necessary ingredients.